NU-MSR/crb-makerspace/docs/scheduler-app/README.md

 - Time resolution is 30 minutes, 24-hour view
 - Client performs a simple overlap check for UX; server is authoritative
-- No cookies or credentials used (public access via anon key)
+- No cookies or credentials used (public access via publishable key)
 - Submitted PII (name and contact) is stored in database but protected by RLS policies